Memory Access Patterns: Sequential vs Strided

 Best viewed on desktop for optimal interactive experience

 Memory access patterns are one of the most critical factors affecting application performance.
-The way your code accesses memory determines cache efficiency, memory bandwidth utilization, and whether hardware optimizations like prefetching can help accelerate your program.
+The way your code accesses memory determines cache efficiency, memory bandwidth utilization, and whether hardware optimizations like prefetching can help.

 Experience the dramatic performance difference between sequential and strided memory access patterns: